 Form 1040A.
-You must complete Schedule 1 (Form 1040A), Part I, if you file Form 1040A and any of the following are true.
+You must complete Schedule B (Form 1040A or 1040), Part I, if you file Form 1040A and any of the following are true.

-- 1. Your taxable interest income is more than \$1,500. - 2.
-You are claiming the interest exclusion under the Education Savings Bond Program (discussed earlier). - 3.
-You received interest from a seller-financed mortgage, and the buyer used the property as a home. - 4.
-You received a Form 1099-INT for tax-exempt interest. - 5.
-You received a Form 1099-INT for U.S. savings bond interest that includes amounts you reported before 2005. - 6.
-You received, as a nominee, interest that actually belongs to someone else. - 7.
-You received a Form 1099-INT for interest on frozen deposits.
+- 1. Your taxable interest income is more than \$1,500. - You are claiming the interest exclusion under the Education Savings Bond Pro- gram (discussed earlier). - You received interest from a seller-financed mortgage, and the buyer used the property as a home. - You received a Form 1099-INT for U.S. savings bond interest that includes amounts you reported before 2009. - 5.
+You received, as a nominee, interest that actually belongs to someone else. - 6.
+You received a Form 1099-INT for interest on frozen deposits. - You are reporting OID in an amount less than the amount shown on Form 1099-OID. - You received a Form 1099-INT for interest on a bond that you bought between interest payment dates. - 9.
+You acquired taxable bonds after 1987 and choose to reduce interest income from the bonds by any amortizable bond premium (discussed in chapter 3 under Bond Premium Amortization).